Davidevlops/JS-DSA/Data-structures-graphs.md

 - **Undirected Graph:** An undirected graph is a type of graph in which edges do not have a direction associated with them.
 Undirected graphs depict symmetric relationships by indicating that the relationship between two nodes is bidirectional.

+- **Weighted Graph:** A weighted graph is a type of graph in which each edge has an associated numerical value called a weight or a cost.

 ### Conclusion

 In this episode, we have comprehensively discussed stacks and queues as a type of linear data structure in JavaScript.
 We implemented a detailed example demonstrating how to create and manipulate them, covering various operations.
 In the next episode, we'll explore graphs as a type of non-linear data structure.